 The True Dangers of Depressants

 Doing this can lead to an overdose where the person’s breathing slows.
 Overdosing on depressants prevents oxygen from reaching vital organs like the brain.
-In a short period of time, a person can suffer brain damage, fall into a coma, or even die.
+In a short time, a person can suffer brain damage, fall into a coma, or even die.

 Don’t Let Heroin Control Your Life